openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/hydropower.md

 This section contains examples of how to use the hydro reservoir asset in a Macro model.

 ### Simple Hydro Reservoir with Fixed Capacity
 This example shows a hydro reservoir asset with existing and fixed capacity (capacity cannot be expanded or retired), minimum outflow fraction of 0.1, and an availability time series for the inflow edge loaded from a CSV file.
+A `MinStorageOutflowConstraint` constraint is applied to the storage component to ensure that the outflow is at least 10% of the capacity.

 **JSON Format:**
 ```json